Spotlight on the Opioid Crisis

-Despite the fact that effective treatment for opioid use disorder exists, only about one in four people with this disorder receive any type of specialty treatment.
-Yet for a variety of reasons, including stigma, inability to access or afford care, or refusal to stop misusing opioids, a treatment gap remains.
+Even though effective treatment for addiction is a real thing, only about one in four people with a substance use disorder receive any treatment for their addiction.
+Reasons for this include stigma, inability to access or afford care, or denial or refusal to stop using opioids.

 All of this is exacerbated by the healthcare workforce lacking qualified staff.
 They don’t have the training to implement medication assisted treatment services or identify early diagnoses of addiction, or utilize other evidence based recommendations.

 However, working together to remedy this is the federal government along with key stakeholders to address this problem head on.
 Grants from the Substance Abuse and Mental Health Society of America and funding from the Health Resources and Services Administration went to community health centers in an attempt to expand services to substance addiction and mental health treatment as well as hiring more professionals who are trained to provide primary care services and behavioral health services.
 The good news is that there are indications that attempts to stunt to opioid crisis has been successful, with the use of medication assisted treatment growing considerably as indicated by the number of Americans “starting to use heroin” dropping significantly from 2016-2017.

 What can you do to help with the opioid epidemic?